d0iasm/saba/README.md

 ### GUI Application on Wasabi OS

-You may not be able to run via `cargo run` because the target archtecture is different from your environment.
+You may not be able to run via `cargo run` because the target architecture is different from your environment.
 So use a helper script to run the code,